 An Oil Analysis performed on a regular schedule, such as annually, will show trends in oil quality.
 Trends in oil condition may reveal defects, such as slowly accumulated fatigue on gear teeth, which may be relevant in planning more thorough inspections, overhauls or replacements.

 Oil Analysis is especially recommended for production-critical cranes and high-performance lifting gears that require cost-intensive oils or costly downtime.

-An Oil Analysis can easily be performed during any scheduled preventive maintenance visit and can be bundled with a service agreement such as the CARE Preventive Maintenance program.
+An Oil Analysis can easily be performed during any scheduled preventive maintenance visit and can be bundled with a preventive maintenance program.